andlo/mycroft-skills-list-gitbook/skills/skill-pick-number.pcwii.md

 ---
-description: 'Select a random number when provided a min and max value'
+description: Select a random number when provided a min and max value
 ---

 ### _skill-pick-number.pcwii_